open-kitchen/open-kitchen/simulation/OFTA_simulation.md

 1. The Pusher-tipper will initialize in the `STANDBY` state, which will
     - Wait for the main controller to set it activated.
-The main controller will only activate a Pusher-tipper group if there is a cup needs to be sent to the corresponding wok associated with the Pusher-tipper group.
+The main controller will only activate a Pusher-tipper group if there is a cup in need to be sent to the corresponding wok associated with the Pusher-tipper group.

-2. After being set to activated, the Pusher-tipper group goes into the `TRANSPORTING` state which will
+2. After it gets activated, the Pusher-tipper group goes into the `TRANSPORTING` state which will
     - Turn on the conveyor in the OFTA if cup is not been detect by the Pusher-tipper's cup sensor.
-    - Wait for the cup being transferred to the position in front of the Pusher.
+    - Wait for the cup to be transferred in front of the Pusher.
-    - True off the conveyor in the OFTA once the cup is arrived the Pusher-tipper location.
+    - True off the conveyor in the OFTA once the cup has arrived the Pusher-tipper location.

-3. Pusher-tipper will enter the `PUSHING` state once the cup is arrive.
+3. Pusher-tipper will enter the `PUSHING` state once the cup has arrived.
 In this state it will
-    - Check if tipper is at home position.
+    - Check for the position of the tipper and make sure it is on the *home* position.
-    - Start pushing the cup to tipper if tipper is at home, otherwise control tipper to go back home position.
+    - Push the cup to the tipper, when tipper is in *home* position.

 4. Pusher-tipper will enter the `TIPPING` state once the pushing is done.
 In thi state it will
-    - Check if the Wok is at waiting for ingredients state (that means Wok is ready).
+    - Check if the Wok is at the *waiting for ingredients* state.
-    - Dump the food ingredient into to Wok if it's ready.
+    - Dispense the cups contents into the designated wok once it is ready.

-5. After dumping the food ingredients into the Wok, Pusher-tipper group will enter `EJECTING` state which will
+5. After dispensing the cup's contents into the wok, Pusher-tipper group will enter `EJECTING` state which will
-    - Eject the cup from tipper into an area to wash cups.
+    - Eject the cup from the tipper into an area to wash the cups.

-6. Once the cup been ejected, the Pusher-tipper will cycle back to `STANDBY` state.
+6. Once the cup has been ejected, the Pusher-tipper will cycle back to `STANDBY` state.

 ### Workflow Diagram